VFPX/Win32API/samples/sample_278.md

 ![](../images/clipboardmore.png)

-<div style="font-style: italic; margin-left: 40px; margin-right: 30px;">On the picture above a web page is shown that has a fragment selected and copied to the clipboard.
+> On the picture above a web page is shown that has a fragment selected and copied to the clipboard.
 Windows Clipboard stores this fragment in at least four different formats.
-The HTML format is shown.</div>
+The HTML format is shown.

-To find out how many of them are involved when a fragment from a MS Word document is copied to the clipboard -- run <a href="?example=32">this code</a>.[this code](sample_032.md)
+To find out how many of them are involved when a fragment from a MS Word document is copied to the clipboard -- run [this code](sample_032.md).

 This code sample shows how to access several text-related data formats stored in the Clipboard.
 To test it **Cut** or **Copy** some data to the clipboard.
 Select data from MS Office documents, web pages, Notepad files and so on.